 Stable temperatures in peat at depth appear to result in microbial community containing enzymes with lower sensitivity or responsiveness to temperature increases.

-This study provides an improved understanding of the microbial mechanisms contributing to peat decomposition that reduces uncertainty around C cycling in these systems, however, results also suggest the potential for uncoupling of the N and C cycles as these environments evolve over time.
+This study provides an improved understanding of the microbial mechanisms contributing to peat decomposition, reducing uncertainty around carbon cycling in these systems; however, results also suggest the potential for uncoupling of the nitrogen and carbon cycles as these environments evolve over time.

-Scientists from Oak Ridge National Laboratory hypothesized that the more stable recalcitrant subsurface environment would contain a smaller less diverse microbial enzyme pool, that is better adapted to a narrow temperature range.
+Scientists from Oak Ridge National Laboratory hypothesized that the more stable recalcitrant subsurface environment would contain a smaller, less diverse microbial enzyme pool that is better adapted to a narrow temperature range.
 Potential enzyme activity decreased with peat depth as expected and corresponded with changes in peat composition and microbial biomass.
-Enzyme activation energy decreased with depth as predicted, however leucine amino peptidase activation energy was much lower than other enzymes, suggesting a limited ability for these N acquiring enzymes to increase activity with increased temperatures.
+Enzyme activation energy decreased with depth as predicted; however, leucine amino peptidase activation energy was much lower than other enzymes, suggesting a limited ability for these nitrogen-acquiring enzymes to increase activity with increased temperatures.
 Stable temperatures at depth in the peat appear to result in a microbial community containing enzymes that have lower sensitivity or responsiveness to temperature increases.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants

 Lipids transfer energy and serve as an inter-kingdom communication tool in leaf-cutter ants&rsqu [more...]

 Mar 19, 2021

 Microbes Use Ancient Metabolism to Cycle Phosphorus